 At Companion Animal Hospital River North, we’re dedicated to keeping pets in the community and surrounding neighborhoods healthy inside and out.
-To help you and your pet combat dental disease, we provide complete, professional pet dental care and offer at-home maintenance recommendations.
+To help you and your pet combat dental disease, we provide complete, professional cat & dog teeth cleaning and offer at-home maintenance recommendations.

 Dental disease is not only the most common condition ailing our pets; it is also one of the most easily preventable.
 This progressive infection begins to develop when bacteria from calculus buildup spreads under the gum line.
 In advanced stages, dental disease can lead to bone and tooth loss and infection of the heart, liver or kidneys.

 With a proper pet dental care routine, your pet will never have to experience dental disease.
 An effective routine will include both daily at-home care and veterinarian-prescribed dental cleanings scheduled as needed.
 Home care may include daily brushing, dental wipes, dental chews and a special dental diet to supplement your pet’s regular diet.